DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-data.md

 ## Use an Existing Data Source

-You can bind your report to the predefined data source.
-Open the [Field List](../report-designer-tools/ui-panels/field-list.md) panel, click the **Add New DataSource** button and select a data source in the drop-down list.
+You can bind your report to a predefined data source.
+Open the [Field List](../report-designer-tools/ui-panels/field-list.md) panel, click the **Add New DataSource** button and select a data source from the drop-down list.

 ![](../../../images/eurd-web-binding-field-list-add-data-source.png)